ghazafm/ngaringan-population-hub/README.md

    ```

 2. **Navigate to the Project Folder**
-   Open your command line and go to the project folder.
+   Open your command line and go to the project directory.

 3. **Create and Configure the `.env` File**
-   Copy `.env.example` to create a new `.env` file and configure it with your local database settings.
+   Copy `.env.example` to create a new `.env` file and update it with your local database settings.

-4. **Install Dependencies**
+4. **Install PHP Dependencies**
    ```bash
    composer install
    ```